 Policy Is Parenting at Scale

-Every law, budget, and rule functions like a parent—deciding what households can or cannot do.
+Every law, budget, and rule functions like a parent, deciding what households can or cannot do.
 Policy is parenting at scale.
-Systems shape the daily lives of families and can transform from control into care through intentional design.
+Systems shape the daily lives of families and determine whether stability is built or quietly taken away.

 Why Policy Feels Personal

 When a family loses housing support after combining incomes, that is not a coincidence.
-It is a design choice called a “benefit cliff,” where earning slightly more money causes families to lose critical benefits faster than their income increases.
-When a child’s school funding depends on property taxes, that is also a design choice.
-The line between law and life is thin.
+It is a design choice called a benefit cliff, where earning slightly more income results in losing benefits faster than income grows.
+This creates a net loss for doing what policy claims to reward.
+Work.

 The Old Rules Still Operate